jessvalarezo/operation_yeezy/README.md

 # operation_yeezy

-Create a bot which will allow a bot to go onto a website and purchase clothing items.
+Create a bot which will allow you to go onto a website and purchase clothing items.